Fulton Summer Academy

 Who is eligible to attend Fulton Summer Academy Programs?

-Fulton Summer Academy programs are designed for rising 11th-12th graders in high school.
+Fulton Summer Academy programs are primarily designed for rising 11th-12th graders in high school.
 For multiple reasons, we adhere to the identified grade levels and do not provide individual exceptions.

 Fulton Summer Academy participants should be residents of Arizona.